beardsvibe/buildfox/docs/manual.md

 BuildFox is also designed to be very fast, it shouldn't take more then a second to translate a manifest to ninja build file.

-### Using BuildFox
+## Using BuildFox

 *Currently BuildFox is targeting C/C++ language support on all popular platforms, so following examples will be about those languages.*

-Before we start with the manifest, let's explore how do we actually build a C/C++ executable from source code.
+Before we start with the manifest, let's explore how do we actually build an executable from C/C++ source code.

 For Windows it usually looks like this :